Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 #### Software requirements (Helm)

-To use the Alfresco Content Services deployment (including the Transform Service), you need to install the following software:
+To use the Content Services deployment (including the Transform Service), you need to install the following software:

 * [AWS CLI](https://github.com/aws/aws-cli#installation){:target="_blank"} - the command line interface for Amazon Web Services.
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/){:target="_blank"} - the command line tool for Kubernetes.
 * [Helm](https://github.com/helm/helm#install){:target="_blank"} - the tool for installing and managing Kubernetes applications.
-  * There are Helm charts that allow you to deploy Alfresco Content Services with Transform Service in a Kubernetes cluster, for example, on AWS.
+  * There are Helm charts that allow you to deploy Content Services with Transform Service in a Kubernetes cluster, for example, on AWS.

 See [Install with Helm charts]({% link transform-service/1.2/install/index.md %}#install-with-helm-charts) for more details.